kshamko/angrm/README.md

 ## Approach

 * words from text file are being loaded into *map* datastructure where key is a hash and value is a word itself
-* to search anagram by user input hash function is applied to the word provided, after that hash used to locate anagrams im map.
+* to search anagram by user input, hash function is applied to the word provided, after that hash used to locate anagrams in map.
 So read operation has O(1) complexity
 * words loaded from file by **idtang_loader** which uses set of workers running under simpe_one_for_one supervisor to generate key-value pairs.
-Words are sent to workers by batches of 20 items
+Words are sent to workers by batches of 20 items.
+So load operation time complexity is a bit better than O(n)

  ## Known Issues
 * App parameters like batch size and filepath are hardcoded.
 * Lack of tests
 * Fix dialyzer warnings